Skip to contents

 2. collapse catchment topology to eliminate small catchments

-• The fundamental key is that no network resolution is lost!
+• The key is that no network resolution is lost!
 That means the total path length of the network going in, is what comes out.

 • The workflow is can be parameterized using three primary values: